nanoc/nanoc.app/content/install.md

 <%= config[:nanoc_version_info] %>
 <span class="prompt">%</span> </pre>

 If you get a “command not found” error when trying to run `nanoc`, you may have to adjust your `$PATH` to include the path to the directory where Rubygems installs executables.
-For example, on Ubuntu the `$PATH` should include `/var/lib/gems/1.8/bin`.

 The current version of nanoc is is <%= latest_release_info[:version] %>, released on <%= latest_release_info[:date].format_as_date %>.
 You can find the release notes for this version as well as release notes for older versions on the [release notes](/release-notes/) page.